MasterFacilityList/mfl_api/docs/getting_started/gis.rst

 The administrative unit data is considered "setup data" - loaded at server install time, rarely changed afterward.
 For that reason, the documentation will focus on retrieval and interpretation.
-If you need to change or add, the basic principles explained in the :doc:`api` page still apply.
+If you need to change or add, the basic principles explained in the :doc:`api` chapter still apply.

 Counties
 ++++++++++++